komodorio/docs/docs/Learn/Actions.md

 - Kubernetes will now execute the command
 - During the entire process you can track the changes/events through a dedicated Event that will be created on the Komodor timeline.

-**Please note:** Due to Kubernetes nature, this feature is built in an async way, we are working to improve the whole experience around that, review the timeline after triggering any action for updates
+**Please note:** Due to Kubernetes nature, this feature is built in an async way, review the timeline after triggering any action for updates

 // TODO: Add a video that captures the entire process

 ### Audit
-As part of the Manual Actions events created on the Komodor timeline you'll be able to track who triggered the specific action
+For auditing purposes, Manual Actions events are created on the Komodor timeline

 ### What type of Actions are supported and where can they be triggered from?
 We currently support two main actions:
 - Scale service - can be triggered from a Service Timeline page
-- Delete Pod - can be triggered from both the Pod Inspection feature and Pods & Logs screen
+- Delete Pod - can be triggered from both the Pod inspection page (under Workloads) and the Pods & Logs screen

 In the future, we will spread Actions all across the platform to help mitigating on-going issues